- Your bank’s website: Sign in to your account and search for activate new card.

 Car rental companies and hotels may require you to present a credit card when making a reservation.
 However, you may use your Visa Debit card when you pay the bill for the rental or hotel.

-- **Visa's Zero Liability policy does not apply to certain commercial card and anonymous prepaid card transactions or transactions not processed by Visa.
-Cardholders must use care in protecting their card and notify their issuing financial institution immediately of any unauthorized use and for additional details.
+*Visa’s Zero Liability Policy does not apply to certain commercial card and anonymous prepaid card transactions or transactions not processed by Visa.
+Cardholders must use care in protecting their card and notify their issuing financial institution immediately of any unauthorized use.
+Contact your issuer for more details.